libp2p/observer-toolkit/packages/data/README.md

 Returns the subsystems of a state, such as `connectionList` and `dht`, or `null` if no state is available.

+<a id="getstateindex-array-number-"></a>
+#### getStateIndex( Array, number )

+For an array of states and numeric timestamp, returns the index number of the state that has the given timestamp as its "end" time.

 <a id="getstaterangetimes-array-"></a>
 #### getStateRangeTimes( Array )